New Year’s Eve at Epcot: Everything You Need to Know

 For the Epcot New Year’s Eve fireworks, I recommend finding a good viewing spot somewhere around the world showcase by 11!
 People are lined up far before then, but we wanted to enjoy the celebration before waiting for a while.
 They do this firework show twice during the night, but the countdown at midnight is really fun, and the fireworks are crazy!
 If you’re staying at one of the resorts I mentioned, I would try to get a spot near the World Showcase exit so you’re not trapped in the exiting crowds!

-Long story short, if you’re going to Epcot for New Year’s Eve, try to stay at one of the adjoining resorts if you can for the easiest time getting in and out of the park!
+Long story short, if you’re spending New Year’s Eve at Epcot, try to stay at one of the adjoining resorts if you can for the easiest time getting in and out of the park!
 If you can’t stay on site, get there EARLY, because Epcot is often closed due to capacity early in the day on New Year’s Eve.
 Make your reservations months ahead of time, and book your Fast Passes as soon as you can!
 Finally, take advantage of the parties located throughout the park and enjoy the atmosphere.
 Going to Disney during one of the busiest times can be frustrating if you don’t mentally prepare yourself for what to expect.
 You might not get to ride all the rides, but you will have an awesome time if you just enjoy the experience, crowds and all!

 Have you ever experienced Disney at the holidays?
 What did you think?